-Local racism and genocide in California was bad on its own.
-Yet here’s an example of how it also fed directly into American federal policy:
+Racism and genocide in California was clearly very bad within the state lines, yet there also are examples of how it fed directly into influencing and forcing racism wider across American federal policy:

 In May 1912, President Woodrow Wilson wrote to a California backer: “In the matter of Chinese and Japanese coolie immigration I stand for the national policy of exclusion (or restricted immigration)…We cannot make a homogeneous population out of people who do not blend with the Caucasian race…Oriental coolieism will give us another race problem to solve, and surely we have had our lesson.”

-The President of the US was in violent agreement, doubling-down on a particular Californian manifestation of racism that had bloomed under Stanford’s high-profile hatred of Asians.
+The President of the US thus showed himself to be a racist in violent agreement, doubling-down on a particular Californian manifestation of racism that had bloomed under Stanford’s high-profile hatred of Asians.

 On May 3, 1913, California enacted the Alien Land Law, barring Asian immigrants from owning land.
 California tightened the law further in 1920 and 1923, barring the leasing of land and land ownership by American-born children of Asian immigrant parents or by corporations controlled by Asian immigrants.
 These laws were supported by the California press, as well as the Hollywood Association, Japanese and Korean (later Asiatic) Exclusion League and the Anti-Jap Laundry League (both founded by labor unions).

 What’s that you say?

 How does such anti-Asian action in 1913 and the later overt white nationalism of America link back to Stanford who was in power many years earlier?

 The Atlantic paints a picture for us in the years following Stanford’s infamous “white nationalist” speech as Governor:

 With help from the journalist Knute Berger, I’ve uncovered more than a dozen attacks attributed to the Klan in California from 1868 to 1870, as well as a smaller number in Utah and Oregon.
 That figure is minuscule compared with what the former Confederate states endured in these years.
 Nonetheless, each of these western attacks left victims and sowed terror.
 And collectively, they challenge common assumptions about America’s long history of white-supremacist violence.